with Jeremy Westcott –

 As we go through life, things happen to us.
-How we respond to them will determine their eventual outcome.
+It is how we respond to them that will determine their eventual outcome.
 God showed me a way in which we can use those things that happen to us to learn from them and to grow through them.
-I want to share with you a diagram which God gave me as I went through some things in my own life:
+Here is a diagram which God gave me as I went through some things in my own life.

 All these situations produce in us certain reactions or responses.
 Often they are automatic, and we probably think many of them are completely reasonable.
 But they are the defence and coping mechanisms we use to deal with the issues of life, and we have built them up over years.